ArchaeoVault/ArchaeoVault/README.md

     d.
 Commit and new changes that may have been made when resolving conflicts

     e.
-Push and open a pull request with the branch name and the a longer description of the user story in the title and give a description!
+Push to origin/main from the Pull, Push menu and then by clicking the push to option.
+Then open a pull request with the branch name and the a longer description of the user story in the title and give a description!
+To do this visit the repository homepage on github and you should see a notifcation on the screen asking if you want to create a pull request.

     For example:
     Title - ArchaeoVault-27; Description - Added instructions on the git workflow to the readme file